 Our offices have been beautiful pool villas in Indonesia, beach huts in Thailand, volcano craters in Guatemala, a seaside house in the Caribbean, co-working spaces in Bali, a city apartment in Malta and many more.
 We’ve created our own home offices in more places than we can count and each of them was unique.

-For a travel-lover like myself, the freedom to work from anywhere in the world is the ultimate pro to this lifestyle.
+For a travel-lover like myself, the freedom to work from anywhere in the world is the ultimate pro to this digital nomad lifestyle.
+See Also: 15 Best Cities For Digital Nomads

 I remember dreading Sundays because I knew that I was going to have to wake up on Monday at 5:00 am to make it to work on time.
 While I was at work I would watch the clock and tick each minute down, excited to rush home to see Dariece.

-This freedom to choose my own work hours has not only made me feel less stressed out, but it’s also made me healthier, closer with Dariece and ultimately much, much happier.
+This freedom to choose my own work hours has not only made me feel less stressed out, but it’s also made me healthier, closer to Dariece and ultimately much, much happier.

 Working when you want doesn’t mean that you never do any work.
 I’ve found that now that I’m working for myself, I actually want to work.
 Every minute I put into our blog and online businesses is another step up in our entrepreneurial journey.
 For every hour I put in, I’m repaid in income, growth and fulfillment.